andrew-weisman/clam_analysis/README.md

 The testing results seem to show that without the data directories, segmentation may be performed on some sort of thumbnail present in the `.mrxs` file itself and that while CLAM seems to work on `.mrxs` files, the associated data directories must be present.

+Note this step eliminates `0059072074` because it is missing many `.dat` files (going from 73 to 72 images total).

 ## Stitching comparisons

 Upon observing the results of the masks and stitches on the `.ome.tif` files, I see that unfortunately just as for the `.mrxs` files the JPEGs of the stiches looked reasonable but the masks looked bad (strange black grid on top of the images), for the `.ome.tif` files the JPEGs of the masks look reasonable but the stitches look bad in the same exact way, rendering impossible visual comparison between the stitches.
 However, I have pointed the stiches on the `.ome.tif`s to the corresponding masks and used those instead for comparison in the image gallery which I generated using